In this Folded Space Inserts Review, read about reasons to buy, assembly, and direct review of some of the Folded Space products.

 Folded Space inserts

-The level of engineering with the inserts is very high.
+The level of engineering with the inserts is extraordinarily high.
 By that, I mean that the inserts are a perfect fit for the game box.
-The boxes for all the components are separated into a logical layout, which makes set-up and tear-down as easy as possible.
+And the boxes for all the components are separated into a logical layout, which makes set-up and tear-down as easy as possible.
 Usually, the inserts are designed to fit the expansions as well.

 The assembly is very straightforward.
 You just punch the pieces out of their sheets, assemble them together as per instructions and then glue the connecting edges.
 You can use different sorts of glue – I tried super glue or regular wood glue and both worked perfectly.
 And even if something goes wrong later, the repair is very simple.
 You just glue the piece back together and that’s it.